Aims and Scope. Public Integrity

-Manuscripts should be submitted electronically at: http://www.tandfonline.com/MPIN
+Manuscripts should be submitted electronically at: http://www.editorialmanager.com/publicintegrity/default.aspx

 .
 Authors need to register through the Editorial Manager system and then follow the instructions detailed there.

-Submission of a manuscript implies that the work described has not been published before in any form; that it is not been submitted for publication elsewhere; and that all co-authors have approved its submission for publication as has any institution, where applicable.
+Submission of a manuscript implies that the work described has not been published before in any form; that it has not been submitted for publication elsewhere; and that all co-authors have approved its submission for publication as has any institution, where applicable.
 No remuneration is provided for publication and the publisher is not legally responsible for any claim for compensation.
 There is no charge for publication in Public Integrity

 .
 Open Select is a hybrid between Open Access and the traditional model, and allows authors to make their article Open Access without making the entire journal Open Access.

 ’s website on Taylor & Francis/Routledge.
 The article is assigned a DOI number and is considered the Version of Scholarly Record, final in every way except pagination, and can be cited immediately.
 The article will appear in a printed version of Public Integrity

 encompasses a broad range of topics across disciplines and areas of expertise, and the readers reflect this professional and global diversity.
 Thus, manuscripts should define use of acronyms, avoid jargon, and be written in clear language without use of idioms.
 Text should be in 12-point Times New Roman font, double-spaced, with one-inch margins; citations and references should follow the APA (6th Edition) format.
 Tables and figures should be included on a separate page following the references, and indications of placement of each table and figure within the manuscript should appear as [Table/Figure Number here] with a double space before and after such indications.
 Public Integrity does not print in color, so authors are advised to use patterns instead of shading.